 The statute of limitations on collection

-Every state has different rules for the number of years a debt collector can pursue payment through the courts.
-The maximum is 15 years, but the specific number of years is set by the state.
-It is also contingent on the type of contract that was made to take on the debt.
+Every state has different rules on the number of years that a debt collector can pursue payment through the courts.
+The maximum is 15 years, but the specific number is set by each state.
+It also depends on the type of contract that created the debt.

 - Written contracts

 - Oral contracts

 - Promissory notes

 Really, the two that most consumers need to be concerned with are written contracts (loans) and open-end accounts (credit cards).

 Find solutions to settle collections and stop collector harassment.